-The ALU or the Arithmetic Logic Unit is responsible for performing all mathematical and logical operations, like addition, multiplication and so on, along with AND, OR, NOT, etc. For more information on logical operations, see section ??.
+The ALU or the Arithmetic Logic Unit is responsible for performing all mathematical and logical operations with logic gates, like addition, multiplication and so on, along with AND, OR, NOT, etc.

 Registers, like RAM is for fast data storage.
 The main difference between registers and main memory is that registers are built into the CPU itself.
 Registers store very little data, typically only 64 bit integers; but are much, much faster than main memory.
 They also typically serve special purposes.
 In the diagram, there are 5 important registers that are important for CPU operation.